semichen317/Adam-Brendan-IS477/README.md

 ## Reproducing

+### Before we start
+The full analysis step trains a machine learning model on a large integrated dataset.
+This process can use a significant amount of memory and CPU.
+Because of this, we strongly recommend not running the full pipeline inside GitHub Codespaces.
+Codespaces has limited system resources, and the analysis step may terminate early or fail due to memory constraints.

 ### Step 1: Set up the project

 Clone the repository and make sure the folder structure stays the same.
 The folders inside data and output will be filled automatically when the script runs.